 Well.
 Ned then worked for the Arkansas State Historic Preservation Office.
 He was hired to write a how-to book for use in the Quapaw Quarter district of Little Rock, and he did.
 It was called Fixing Up Your Old House, and it was published, as he never failed to say, by the Arkansas prison system.

 He threw himself a publication party for it.
-Everyone from his office was invited, including Wendy, a woman he had dated a few times, not seriously, before meeting me.
+Everyone from his office was invited, including Wendy, a woman he had dated a few times before meeting me.

-We were then living in Little Rock in a rental apartment.
+We were then living in a rental apartment in the Quapaw Quarter district of Little Rock in a rental apartment.
 I can still picture that living room, the dining room next to it, that night: filled with gaiety, people, food, friendly noise, laughter, the requisite old beige uncomfortable given-away couch, with which young people just-out-of-college (as Ned was, and as I would have been had I gone to college) invariably furnish their first living rooms.

-Now that I think of it, he proposed to me on that scratchy old couch.
+Now that I think of it, he later proposed to me on that same scratchy old couch.

 Beanblossom gloated in all the activity, more or less making herself the center of attention: making the rounds: lap to lap, person to person, socializing and being petted by all.